-In a very interesting paper, Aghion et al (2014) build a theoretical argument and then test it with laboratory experiments to analyze the impact of competition on innovation.
-They find that an increase in competition leads to a significant increase in R&D investments by 'neck and neck' firms, i.e., firms that operate at the same technology level.
+In a very interesting paper, Philippe et al. (2009) build a theoretical argument and then test it with laboratory experiments to analyse the impact of competition on innovation.
+They find that an increase in competition leads to a significant increase in R&D investments by 'neck and neck' firms, that is, firms that operate at the same technology level.
 However, increased competition decreases R&D investments by firms that are lagging behind, in particular if the time horizon is short.
 More empirical work on such processes that explicitly recognize firm heterogeneity in exploring the links between competition and innovation would be very useful.